 - Grow enough healthy yeast to properly ferment your beer.
 Pitching a larger amount of yeast will ensure a quick and complete fermentation, prevent off-flavors, and lead to all around better tasting beer.

 - A starter is a way to proof your yeast.
-If you have yeast that has been sitting around for a long time, you want to make sure it is still viable.
+If you keep the yeast sitting around for a long time, you want to make sure it is still viable.
 If it is completely dead, you’d rather find out in a starter than in a 5 gallon batch of beer.
+Keeping your yeast properly stored is important.

 What Yeast to Use?

 Starters should only be made for liquid yeast cultures.
-Dried yeast packs already contain enough cells (220-230 billion) to inoculate a 5 gallon batch, so it is not necessary to grow them.
-Simply rehydrate the dry yeast according the the manufacturer’s instructions.
+Dried yeast packs already contain enough cells (220-230 billion cell count) to inoculate a 5-gallon batch, so it is not necessary to grow them.
+Simply rehydrate the dry yeast according the manufacturer’s instructions.

 Amount of DME to Use